 There are implications for a broad area of research that touches on the delivery of innovative medical practice and accountability:

 “Publication in such a journal can transform a career or influence millions of dollars or more in sales of a product.
 That concentration of power exerts substantial influence over perspectives and information that are disseminated broadly in the press, and that guide the public and policy makers.
 In the future, the scientific community may prefer that such influence is more broadly and openly distributed, rather than placed in the hands of the few.”
 (Krumholz, 2015).

+Sociology and academic practice

+One aspect that has become clearer in modern academic practice is that non-explanation or even the accumulation of anomalies need not encourage adoption of a better theoretical system or even a crisis, as long it is socially productive.
+For example, the failure to replicate suggests a non-productive science, the impetus for self-correction is quite difficult to disentangle from its socially proficient role in academia.
+In other words, impetus for change is self-interested, not some vague adherence to some altruistic principal of the search for truth.
+Altruism actually does rather poorly.
+Failed replication is a commitment to statistical methods and its failure is highlighting the arbitrary nature, in the sense of being only socially efficient, of manufacturing data.

+Discussion of statistical methods in determining the significance of published studies is of course, one of the prime motivators of open science and in turn, is facilitated by it.
+The second major social motivator has already been alluded to and ironically stems from the actual success of the social practice of academia i.e. its sheer scale and the inherent limitations of prestige outlets.
+Whether this leads to a thoroughly disruptive practice of science through revolutionary theory will be to some extent by default rather than design.
+One may thus, attempt to escape a simply tautological exegesis by differentiating, perhaps arbitrarily, the social scientific measures of value in academia.

 Changes are afoot and a program for the future